 Leading the team will be sophomore James Trainer, wrestling at 113, senior Addison Early wrestling at 182 and junior Steven Williams who transferred in from Campolindo wrestling at 152.
-The light weight division for Acalanes is made up of a number of freshmen.
-The Dons are still looking to fill some of the upper weight classes and may have to bump someone up to 195.

-Canestaro is looking to build on the success that his predecessor established: "I will be using a lot of Dave Ridge's techniques.
+The light weight division for Acalanes is made up of a number of freshestablished: "I will be using a lot of Dave Ridge's techniques.
 We will work especially hard on getting our kids tougher through hard practices while making it fun for them as well.
 It's a fine line between difficult and enjoyable and we dance on that line."